-Th market is open 9:00-18:00; runs for 6 blocks (400 meters) parallel to Shijo-dori, a major shopping street in central Kyoto.
+The market is open 9:00-18:00 and spreads over six blocks (or 400 metres), parallel to Shijo-dori, a major shopping street in central Kyoto.
 Nishiki market is only a couple of minutes walk from Shijo, the nearest subway station, on the Karasuma line, two stops from Kyoto station.
 The subway line runs north-south through the city; exit the station to street level, head east on Shijo-dori, turn left into the alley past Daimaru department store, turn right into the markets.
 The (far) eastern entrance is opposite Nishiki Tenman-gu shrine.

 • Yomogi Yakianmochi – grilled mugwort filled with sweet red bean paste

-• Nukazuke – vegetables fermented rice bran and salt
+• Nukazuke – vegetables fermented in rice bran and salt

 • Pickles: misozuke – vegetable preserved in miso; shiozuke – pickled vegetables made with salt, suzuke – pickled vegetables made with vinegar.

 After walking the length of the market, we headed to Movix Kyoto, again, to watch the newly released Blade Runner 2049, which seemed like an apt way to spend a rainy afternoon in Japan, given memories of the constant drizzle in the first Blade Runner movie.
-The politeness of the Japanese cinema audience amazed us.
-They sat perfectly quiet throughout the film and all the credits, then rose and left the cinema in an orderly manner.
+The politeness of the Japanese cinema audience astounded us.
+The entire audience sat perfectly still and quiet throughout the film and all the credits, then rose and left the cinema in an orderly manner.